 Are you ready to jump to the recipe for fried salmon patties and start the process of cooking this delicious meal for your family?

-Go ahead and add bell peppers, sweet onion, seasonings, Worcestershire sauce, mayonnaise, cilantro, and egg.
+- Make Salmon Cake Mixture.
+Add the bell peppers, sweet onion, seasonings, Worcestershire sauce, mayonnaise, cilantro, and egg.
 You will want to mix until well combined.

+- Form Patties.
 From there, you can shape into about 6-8 patties.
 Heat oil in a large skillet over medium-high heat.

-You can serve the salmon croquettes while they are warm and don’t forget your favorite sauce!
+- Serve.
+Remove them to a paper towel lined plate or a warm oven until you are ready to serve.
+Serve the salmon croquettes while they are warm and don’t forget your favorite sauce!

 Salmon cakes can be made year-round.
 Because salmon is such an affordable protein, you may find that you really enjoy cooking with it.
 Let us know what you think of this recipe.